amarmer/Lambda-Metaprogramming-LMP/README.md

 ```
 Notice that `index` in `std::get<index>(tpl)` is `ConstInt` and it compiles beacuse of cast to `int` in `integral_constant`.

-Example how a new tuple with reversed elements can be created:
+Example of how a new tuple with reversed elements can be created:

 ```C++
 auto reversedTpl = RecursiveLambda(